roary11oreo/clone/content/author/admin/_index.md

 +++
 # Display name
-name = "Kylie L. Anglin"
+name = "Rory C Jones"

 # Username (this should match the folder name)
 authors = ["admin"]